Lucas-silvar/Lucas-silvar/README.md

  FrontEnd Developer
 -----------------------------

-I'm a 22-year-old developer and I started programming at 19.
+I'm a 23-year-old developer and I started programming at 19.
 I love coding, challenging myself and figuring out how to solve problems using technology.
 My main focus is frontEnd development, making applications that impact users' lives. oh, and i'm also a software engineering student

-* 🌍  I'm based in Minas Gerais,Brazil
+* 🌍  I'm based in Paraná,Brazil
 * ✉️  You can contact me at [lucasarr01@outlook.com]()
 * 🧠  I'm learning Advanced Javascript.
 Java and Python programming language
 * ⚡  I love sports and my favorite is football